autolab/Autolab-CLI/README.md

 The program requires client credentials in order to build.

 First, register a new application on your deployment of Autolab.
 The redirect_uri should be '\<host\>/device_flow_auth_cb' since this application uses the 'device_flow' authorization method.
+The scopes should be `user_info user_courses user_scores user_submit`.
 To test building without credentials, use empty strings as credentials and continue.

 Then, create file src/app_credentials.h by making a copy of src/app_credentials.h.template, and enter the generated client_id and client_secret into the predefined fields in the file.